Vukhacson/WineQuality/SMSmall/README.md

 - Open another terminal inside the repo, then run the following:
 ```
 git pull origin SMSmall # pull before push
+# Commit your changes and push your branch to Github
 git add .
 git commit -m "<Your message>"
 git push -u origin <yourname>_DataExploration